-Rights are a form of normative social relationship: a right
+Rights are a form of normative social relationship: a right is always a right with regard to someone.
+(Wolterstorff, Justice: Rights and Wrongs)

 Because A stands in a certain relationship to B (e.g. parent to child or doctor to patient or judge to litigant), A owes a duty to B and B has a right against A